premAI-io/state-of-open-source-ai/index.md

 Public Domain
   "Open" {term}`IP` owned by nobody (often due to the author disclaiming all rights) and thus can be used by anyone without restrictions.
 Technically a disclaimer/non-licence.
 See [](open-licences).

+SotA
+  State of the art: recent developments (under 1 year old).

 Foundation model
 Evaluation
 Auto-regressive language model